maxpsq/ora-tools/spreadeasy/README.md

   -- ...or just fill a string with a SQL statement l_dpt_stmt := 'SELECT department_id, department_name FROM hr.departments' ;

-  -- initilizes your Document (document properties are optional) spreadeasy.newExcel('Massimo Pasquini', 'ACME Industries');
+  -- initilize your Document (document properties are optional) spreadeasy.newExcel('Massimo Pasquini', 'ACME Industries');

-  -- Wraps the results of each cursor in a new named worksheet spreadeasy.addWorkSheet(l_emp_cur, 'Employees'); spreadeasy.addWorkSheet(l_dpt_stmt, 'Departments');
+  -- Wrap the results of each cursor in a new named worksheet spreadeasy.addWorkSheet(l_emp_cur, 'Employees'); spreadeasy.addWorkSheet(l_dpt_stmt, 'Departments');

-  -- builds the XML document
+  -- build the XML document
   spreadeasy.build;

    -- Now get your spreadsheet either as an XMLType...